 Changing business dynamics require in-depth assessment and rapid action thereafter with a robust change management strategy for employees and management.
-However, to support smooth transition, the leadership should also brace up to lead and guide this change.
+However, to support a smooth transition, the leadership should also brace up to lead and guide this change.
 Here, I pen down few organizational change management tips that I find helpful for managing change in organizations.

-Leadership and change management go hand in hand when it comes to keeping pace with fast changing business today, the leader should clearly define the change while aligning it to the business goals, and while doing this they should keep in mind that change document should be designed strategically and ethically to match the organizational objectives, performance and financial goals.
+Leadership and change management go hand in hand when it comes to keeping pace with fast-changing business today, the leader should clearly define the change while aligning it to the business goals, and while doing this they should keep in mind that change document should be designed strategically and ethically to match the organizational objectives, performance and financial goals.
 While doing this, the leadership should follow the following steps;

-The change often has varying impact at different levels of organization, while the leader should keenly watch the ripples of effect at different section, they should also keep reviewing its overall effect on the business.
-It should create channels to gather information, which in turn will be helpful in modifying the change as well providing opportunities to design a support system for mitigating the impact.
+The change often has a varying impact at different levels of the organization, while the leader should keenly watch the ripples of effect at different section, they should also keep reviewing its overall effect on the business.
+It should create channels to gather information, which in turn will be helpful in modifying the change as well as providing opportunities to design a support system for mitigating the impact.
 Here are a few change management tips for leaders:

-Happy employees above all: A blend of traditional and modern means can be more effective, simultaneously attention should be provided to improving overall work environment, developing a talent pool and effective staff engagement.
+Happy employees above all: A blend of traditional and modern means can be more effective, simultaneously attention should be provided to improving the overall work environment, developing a talent pool and effective staff engagement.
 In longer terms, this will help in staff retention.

 Brace yourself for stress: As organizational structures and roles are bound to change, the leader will always have an amount of uncertainty that leads to stress.
-They should be ready for the unforeseen and embrace the process of learning from the experience, document the lessons learnt.
+They should be ready for the unforeseen and embrace the process of learning from the experience, document the lessons learned.

-For effectively managing the change, the leader should become more effective, remain humble and approachable and refrain from making assumptions, simultaneously, inculcate a behaviour of self- assessment to mitigate the negativities of change.
+For effectively managing the change, the leader should become more effective, remain humble and approachable and refrain from making assumptions, simultaneously, inculcate a behavior of self- assessment to mitigate the negativities of change.
 Once the change management is implemented, things are in place as visualized by the leader, space should be created to adjust the employees emotionally and professionally.
-Lessons learnt should be documented to ensure continuous systemic improvement, this will also help in measuring the effect, the change management has been able to create.
+Lessons learned should be documented to ensure continuous systemic improvement, this will also help in measuring the effect, the change management has been able to create.